orlp/ed25519/readme.md

                                        unsigned char *private_key_orlp);
 ```

-Converts a private key generated in the ref10 format (e.g. via libsodium) into this library's private key format.
+Converts a private key generated in the ref10 format (e.g. via libsodium)
+into this library's private key format (slightly increases performance due to pre-hashing).
 `private_key_ref10` needs to be a 32B readable byte buffer containing the ref10 ed25519 private key.
 `private_key_orlp` must be a writable 64B output byte buffer into which the converted key shall be written.